 After sitting for the exam, you can preview your score before sending it to your designated schools, giving you the control to decide whether you want to accept your score and send it to schools or cancel it and retake the exam later.
 Your canceled scores do not appear on any score reports sent to schools.

 Either before or after you take the exam, consider purchasing the GMAT Enhanced Score Report to gain a detailed view of how you performed on each section.
 You’ll know exactly what questions took you the longest to complete and you’ll see how you compare with other test takers.
 If you plan to retest, the Enhanced Score Report gives you a deeper understanding of how you can improve your score.

-For more on test-taking strategies and advice on mistakes to avoid in the GMAT exam, see Prepare for the GMAT Exam.
+For more on test-taking strategies and advice on mistakes to avoid in the GMAT exam, see Prepare to Perform Your Best on Test Day.